 Vivarin vs. NoDoz, Jet Alert, Stay Awake, & Other Caffeine Alertness Aids

 Because of caffeine’s widespread use, there are dozens of caffeine-based alertness aids competing with Vivarin.
 Here were some of the most popular options at the time of our research:

 Since each of these options contained the same 200 mg of caffeine per dose, and we learned earlier that there generally aren’t any meaningful differences between the caffeine quality used in these supplements, the ‘best’ option might simply come down to which one delivers the lowest per-dose cost.

 From this perspective, we can see that in the table above, Jet-Alert Double Strength’s $0.08 per-tablet cost might represent the most value.

 However, it’s important to emphasize that most national pharmacies also offer generic, no-brand alertness aids containing 200 mg of caffeine.
 Some we found during our research were priced as low as $4 for 80 tablets—or, about $0.05 per dose.

 Our Final Thoughts About Vivarin

-Outside of your body becoming used to the substance, which can lead to withdrawal symptoms like headaches, sluggishness, and irritability, the experts quoted in the WebMD article earlier indicate there aren’t a lot of known health risks associated with regular caffeine consumption, for otherwise healthy individuals.
+Outside of your body becoming used to the substance, which can lead to withdrawal symptoms like headaches, sluggishness, and irritability, there aren’t a lot of known health risks associated with regular caffeine consumption, for otherwise healthy individuals.

-In fact, compared to drinking anything other than black coffee, taking caffeine capsules could help you avoid additional unwanted ingredients, including sugar and fat.
-As such, it’s not necessarily ‘bad’ for you, when used in moderation.
+Compared to drinking anything other than black coffee, taking caffeine capsules could help you avoid additional unwanted ingredients, including sugar and fat.
+As such, it’s not necessarily bad for you when used in moderation.